aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Understanding the challenge

-After you're comfortable with how the tests are structured, run the first test using `yarn test getBoolean`.
+After you're comfortable with how the tests are structured, run the first test using `npm test getBoolean`.
 Feel free to have a look in `package.json` to see what the `test` script is doing.

 You should get an error saying something about '`getBoolean` is not a function'.
 This is because `functions.js`, the file the test is importing/requiring, isn't exporting a `getBoolean` function.